patrickdronk/federated-graphql-postnl/slides/6-mesh.md

 <div v-if="$slidev.nav.clicks >= 2">

-#### Data mesh
+#### Data mesh properties

 <v-clicks fade :at="3">

-- Application Data Mesh
-- Domain data owned and served and cross-functional teams.
+- Domain data is owned and served by their teams.
-- New data domains can be created correlating data from other domains.
-- Domain oriented data served as a product for other domains to use.
+- Domain data is served as a product for other domains to use.
+- New data domains can be created by correlating data from other domains.
 - Domain teams use self-service infra

 </v-clicks>